ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-asia.md

 The default Kubernetes `ServiceType` is `ClusterIp`, that exposes the `Service` on a cluster-internal IP.
 To reach the `ClusterIp` from an external computer, you can open a Kubernetes proxy between the external computer and the cluster.

 You can use `kubectl` to create such a proxy.
-When the proxy is up, you're directly connected to the cluster, and you can use the `Services` internal IP (ClusterIp)
+When the proxy is up, you're directly connected to the cluster, and you can use the `Services` internal IP (ClusterIp).

 ![ClusterIp and kubectl proxy](images/using-lb-ClusterIp.jpg){.thumbnail}